The Diderot Effect, Why We Buy Things We Do Not Need

 2. Create a System

 It helps to create a system or a working process to resist buying things you don’t need.
-I usually ask to wait a week before I buy an item.
-This helps me to avoid impulse buys.
+I usually ask to wait a week before I purchase an item, which helps me avoid impulse buys.

 .